Serialization in Django: How to serialize models with Foreign keys

 class ScanInfo(models.Model): def __str__(self): return self.scan_type scan_types = ( ('URL', 'URL'), ('Local Scan', 'localscan'), ) scan_type = models.CharField(max_length=20, choices=scan_types, default='URL') is_complete = models.BooleanField() class UserInfo(models.Model): def __str__(self): return self.user.username user = models.OneToOneField(settings.AUTH_USER_MODEL, on_delete=models.CASCADE) scan_info = models.ForeignKey(ScanInfo) class URLScanInfo(models.Model): def __str__(self): return self.URL scan_info = models.ForeignKey(ScanInfo) URL = models.URLField(max_length=2000) class LocalScanInfo(models.Model): def __str__(self): return self.folder_name scan_info = models.ForeignKey(ScanInfo) folder_name = models.CharField(max_length=200) class CodeInfo(models.Model): def __str__(self): return self.total_code_files scan_info = models.ForeignKey(ScanInfo) total_code_files = models.IntegerField(null=True, blank=True) code_size = models.IntegerField(null=True, blank=True, default=0)

 Now when I checked the sample outputs of these serializers and to my surprise, I was not able to get the desired result.
 The JSON output created by them was totally opposite from what we were expecting it to be.
 I was expected everything to available in a way as the models were defined.
+I was expecting that the Foreign keys will be handled on its own like we would define the models in NoSQL database.
 So, I did an experiment to create a GodSerializer along with a helper for it.
-The helper helped the serializer and told it about the way in which it should go forward with the serializing.
+The helper helped the

 class ScanInfoSerializer(serializers.ModelSerializer): class Meta: model = ScanInfo fields = '__all__' class UserInfoSerializer(serializers.ModelSerializer): class Meta: model = UserInfo fields = '__all__' class URLScanInfoSerializer(serializers.ModelSerializer): class Meta: model = URLScanInfo fields = '__all__' class LocalScanInfoSerializer(serializers.ModelSerializer): class Meta: model = LocalScanInfo fields = '__all__' class CodeInfoSerializer(serializers.ModelSerializer): class Meta: model = CodeInfo fields = '__all__'